 Here are some options to customize the recipe and make it your own:

-- Blueberries: you can use fresh or frozen blueberries in this blueberry muffin recipe.
-If using frozen, do not thaw first and try to use the smallest blueberries you can find.
+- Blueberries: if using frozen berries, do not thaw first and try to use the smallest blueberries you can find.
 The big ones release a lot more moisture as they bake, potentially leading to soggy muffins!
 You could also substitute another berry like raspberries, blackberries, finely chopped strawberries, or mixed berries.

 - Greek yogurt: you could use sour cream or a plant-based Greek-style yogurt.
 I have not tested this with non-Greek yogurt and I think that the muffin batter might be too wet with it.
 Try at your own risk!